-Instead, the problem we are faced with is a system in need of a sustainable flow of currency to facilitate production, and an understanding of the real costs involved.
+Instead, the problem we are faced with is a system in need of a sustainable flow of currency to facilitate the proper amount of production, to do everything we must, and an understanding of the real costs involved.

 Organomics recognizes this, expanding the MMT viewpoint to clarify: just as a monetarily sovereign government may produce currency with a keystroke on a computer, money removed for the sake of balancing the overall system need not “go” anywhere.
 By simply retiring our excess currency with these limits, Occam threatens to pink-slip the IRS and quite a few busy lobbyists, sending them home to reevaluate their Earthly purpose, with UBI, a Housing Guarantee and full recompense for relevant assets.